Legendgreat/setting-up-albw-ap/README.md

 To do so, you will need a `.apalbw` file.

-##### Getting an .apalbw file
+##### Getting a .apalbw file

+To get your `.apalbw` file, Archipelago will need to generate a seed.
+Again, I recommend doing this in a test gen or for a solo run before trying to do this while joining or hosting a sync, to avoid having to troubleshoot while other players are waiting on you.

 If you are joining a sync, you can get this file from the host.
-Ask them for the zip file, or the .apalbw file inside the zip.
+Ask them for the zip file, or the `.apalbw` file inside the zip.

-If you are hosting a sync, or doing a solo run, we will first need to generate a seed.
+If you are doing a solo run or hosting a sync, we will first need to generate a seed.
 To do this, simply click on `Generate` in the Archipelago Launcher, and click on `Browse Files` after that and browse to the `output` folder.
 In there you will find a `AP_xxxxxxx.zip` file, which will contain your `.apalbw` file.
 If you instead got an error trying to generate, refer to the troubleshooting section below.

 ##### Creating a patch folder